-Based on all the information above, the performance of our disadvantaged pupils exceeded expectations, and the outcomes set out in the 2022/23 statement have been amended to reflect this.
+Based on all the information above, the performance of our disadvantaged pupils continues to meet expectations.

 Our evaluation of the approaches delivered last academic year indicates that 1:1 and small group targeted academic interventions, in addition to the wider strategies intended to improve wellbeing, were highly effective.